eviltester/ai-supported-testing-experiments/claude.ai/tanks-game/readme.md

 - chat 5 - https://claude.ai/share/42e2ed0f-b23a-4805-a85c-de6761ba7955
 - chat 6 - https://claude.ai/share/39c6bbdb-8469-4f42-96bd-cb30d59e55da

+**Major issue noticed after finishing - some of these chats are empty.
+They have lost the prompts and the results of the prompts.
+They have also lost the versioned artifacts.
+Fortunately I downloaded all working artifacts and kept track of the prompts, but I can't rely on the chat history to story the chat history.**

 The prompt output will be stored in 001-013 for chat 1

 Then each follow on chat is numbered starting with the chat e.g. chat 2 is 201-208 etc.